cloudflare/cloudflare-docs/content/analytics/network-analytics/understand/main-dashboard.md

 * Source port
 * TCP flag

+{{<render file="_network-analytics-tabs-other-parameters.md" withParameters="dimensions">}}

 ## Mitigation system distribution

 The **Mitigation System Distribution** card displays the amount of traffic (in terms of packets or bits) that was mitigated by each mitigation system.

-## Activity log
+## Packet sample log

-The Network Analytics **Activity log** shows up to 100 log events — including both allowed and dropped packets — in the currently selected time range, paginated with 10 results per page per time range view (the [GraphQL Analytics API](/analytics/graphql-api/) does not have this limitation).
+The Network Analytics **Packet sample log** shows up to 100 log events — including both allowed and dropped packets — in the currently selected time range, paginated with 10 results per page per time range view (the [GraphQL Analytics API](/analytics/graphql-api/) does not have this limitation).

-To display event details, click the expansion widget associated with the events.
+Expand each row to display event details.

+{{<render file="_network-analytics-tabs-other-parameters.md" withParameters="fields in the expanded event details">}}

+## Data center country/Source data center

+Displays the top source data centers where Cloudflare received the packets displayed in the dashboard, according to the selected time range and filters.
+The same card can also display the country associated with these top source data centers.

+To switch between **Data center country** and **Source data center** information, use the dropdown in the card.

-## Top items
+## Top insights

-The **Source country** / **Source data center**, **Source**, and **Destination** panels display the top items in each view.
+The different panels in **Top insights** display the top items in each dimension.
+To filter by a given value or exclude a value from displayed data, hover the value stats and select **Filter** or **Exclude**.

-To display the top data centers, select _Data center_ from the drop-down list in the **Source country** view.
-The **Source data center** view replaces the **Source country** view.

-To select the number of items to display, use the drop-down list associated with the view.
+To set the number of items to display for each dimension, open the drop-down list associated with the view and select the desired number of items.

 ## TCP flag